Metal Finishing & Plating Options

-Fotofab offers the following finishing options for your parts.
+Fotofab offers the following metal finishing and metal plating for your parts.
 Contact our Technical Sales staff for more information or specifications regarding these and other finishing options.

 - Black oxide on copper and brass (Mil-F-495)